One-Pot Noodles with Chicken, Butternut Squash and Bok Choy

 These comforting and convenient noodles come together in 45 minutes from start to finish—only about 15 minutes of which is hands on time—and given the one-pot element, there’s minimal cleanup.
 They taste indulgent but happen to be loaded with fiber, protein, antioxidants, and immunity boosting ingredients to help you keep it tight and ward off seasonal sickness.
 They also happen to be gluten- and dairy-free and Dude Diet-friendly.
 (Hallelujah!)

 Now for the requisite you do you options.
 These noodles are served in a delicious broth, but they’re not “soupy.”
-If you want to turn this into an Asian noodle soup (I support it), add an extra cup or so of broth and a tiny bit more soy sauce and fish sauce if needed.
+If you want to turn this into a noodle soup (I support it), add an extra cup or so of broth and a tiny bit more soy sauce and fish sauce if needed.
 The recipe calls for boneless skinless chicken breasts, which are cooked in the broth, but feel free to add shredded roasted or rotisserie chicken, or leftover Thanksgiving turkey(!!!) if you prefer.
 To add even more fiber and nutrients, try brown rice pad Thai noodles (I like Annie Chun’s brand), or sub zucchini noodles for a grain-free/paleo-friendly twist.
 Sweet potatoes can obviously be subbed for butternut squash, and the bok choy can be replaced with your favorite leafy green (although I do love the crunch of the baby bok choy stems).

 This post is sponsored by my longtime friends at Peapod Delivers.
 As always, all opinions are very obviously my own.